Are you confident in your compliance with the Conduct Regulations?

 The Conduct Regulations are enforced by the EAS, who carries out routine inspections and investigates complaints.
 Inspection levels are increasing, and the EAS has the power to fine, or prosecute, with penalties in the most serious cases including prohibiting persons from operating as an employment agency or employment business for up to 10 years.
 This is not the only consequence, a failure to comply with the Conduct Regulations, could be a breach of contract, could adversely impact upon client and candidate relationship, be damaging to your reputation, and lead to transfer fees and other clauses being unenforceable.

 The Conduct Regulations are a lot more extensive than the common questions we’ve answered above.
-We have some great resources that can help, such as, our downloadable webinar on Conduct Regulations, and our Conduct Regulations Manual.
-If you need further information or advice, or have any of your own questions, please contact us.
+We have some great resources that can help, such as, our downloadable webinar on Conduct Regulations, and the Recruiter’s Bible – a manual on the EAA Conduct Regulations – If you need further information, advice, or wish to have your own copy of the Recruiter’s Bible, please contact us using the form below.